 The Run-In Standard comes with our classic Evergreen corrugated metal roof as the default.
 When getting this deluxe livestock shelter you also have the option to upgrade to a different roof color or pick from architectural asphalt shingles, Western Red Cedar shingles or shakes, or Clear Poly panels.

 With the Run-In Basic, you receive the budget-friendly unpainted galvalume metal roof.
 For a fee, you can upgrade to a different color or opt for the Clear Poly panels.
 Keeping the options simple helps us keep pricing down so we can offer you savings.

 Both of these designs offer features that are useful to different people for various reasons.
-Those who need a stripped-down, three-sided storage solution, that is economical, should pick the Run-In Basic.
+Those who need a stripped-down, three-sided storage solution that is economical, should pick the Run-In Basic.
 The Run-In Standard offers bulked-up siding with battens, a painted roof, steel corner brackets, and a kickplate.
 These structural differences mean that the Standard option holds up longer when used to house larger, kicking animals.
-Because we are not using economy materials for the siding and roofing, that means you can style the Standard with upgrades too.
+Additionally, the Run-In standard can be styled to your specifications with custom roofing and siding, giving your animals a deluxe shelter.